bagustris/detect-segment-cough/README.md

 # Detect and Segment Cough
-This repository host the codes and model to **detect** and **segment** cough sound.
-As the names suggest, detect cough returns the probability of given audio file contains cough sound.
-Segment cough returns audio files contaning a single segmented cough sounds from given an audio file with many cough sounds (output of detect cough).
-These two methods (detect and segment cough) are the most important building blocks for developing cough-based diagnosis tool such as Covid-19.
+This repository hosts the codes and models to **, detect** and **segment** cough sound.
+As the names suggest, detect cough returns the probability of a given audio file containing cough sound.
+Segment cough returns audio files containing a single segmented cough sound from given an audio file with many cough sounds (output of detect cough).
+These two methods (detect and segment cough) are the most important building blocks for developing cough-based diagnosis tools such as Covid-19.

 # Input-output
 Input: audio files (.wav) to be predicted to have (multiple) cough sound
-Outpout: Cough or non-cough (detect), new wav files containing segmented cough
+Output: Cough or non-cough (detect), new wav files containing segmented cough

-# Supported Python Version
+# **Supported Python Version and Model** (IMPORTANT!)
 I tested that this model works on Python version >= 3.7.0.
-Less than version above (e.g., python3.6), the output probability will be "0".
+Less than the version above (e.g., python3.6), the output probability will be "0".
+The xgboost package must be version 0.90.

 # Installation:

-First install the Python library dependencies in a virtual environment.
+First, install the Python library dependencies in a virtual environment via pip.

-Pip:

 ```
 pip install -r requirements.txt
 ```

-## Command Line Usage
+## API/Command Line Usage

 ```
 # Detect cough: